ray-project/ray/doc/source/train/predictors.rst

 After you train a model, you will often want to use the model to do inference and prediction.
-To do so, you can use a Ray AIR Predictor.
+To do so, you can use a Predictor.
 In this guide, we'll cover how to use the Predictor on different types of data.

 What are predictors?
 --------------------

-Ray AIR Predictors are a class that loads models from `Checkpoint` to perform inference.
+Predictors are a class that loads models from `Checkpoint` to perform inference.

 Predictors are used by `BatchPredictor` and `PredictorDeployment` to do large-scale scoring or online inference.